AnythingOP/to-do-manager/README.md

 This project was built to demonstrate proficiency in frontend development, API integration, and modern web technologies.

-(Optional: You can take a screenshot of your finished app, upload it to a site like Imgur, and paste the link here.)

 Features
 Create, Edit, & Delete Tasks: Full CRUD functionality for managing your to-do list.